 Why your car won’t start in cold weather

 Think your battery is ok just because your dash lights come on?
 That doesn’t mean squat.
 It takes less than 5-amps of power and as little as 10-volts to light up your dash lights.
 But it takes 100-200 amps and at least 12.2 volts to crank your engine.
-If you haven’t tested your battery with a voltmeter, you really don’t know its condition.
+It doesn’t matter if you’re replaced your battery recently; if you haven’t tested your battery with a voltmeter, you really don’t know its condition.
 Anything less than 12.2-volts is a DISCHARGED battery.
 A discharged battery can’t spin your engine fast enough in cold weather for it to fire up and run.

-If your battery is dead, use a jumper pack or jumper cables to recharge the battery.
+If your battery is dead, use a jumper pack or jumper cables to help crank the engine.
 Leave the jumper pack or jumper cables connected to the battery for at least five minutes before attempting to start.
 You’ve got to give it a chance to recharge the battery.
 Otherwise, the dead battery will suck all the power from the jumper pack or jumper cables.
 In other words, the dead battery will draw power first, before the jumping power can crank the starter.

-Worn spark plugs can work ok in the Fall and even early winter but let you down on the first deep freeze.
+Worn spark plugs can work just fine in the Fall and even early winter but let you down on the first deep freeze.
 Why?
 Because it’s much harder to ignite cold air and cold fuel.
 If your plugs are worn, they won’t produce a hot enough spark to ignite the cold air/fuel mixture.
-And once that happens, your engine will be flooded.
+And if you try and fail to start your engine, chances are you engine will be flooded with gas.
 Your car’s ignition system has to be in tip-top shape to start when it’s below zero outside.

 Some people test their ignition system by removing a spark plug and test it for spark by grounding it against the engine.
 That test confirms whether the ignition system is working, but it does NOT confirm that the spark plugs are in good shape.
 A worn spark plug can fire in open air but fail to spark in the combustion chamber